mcglincy/monster/README.md

   * figure out if extra1/extra2 fields contain actually-useful data

-## What probably won't get implemented
+## What probably won't get implemented (yet)

 * Map/Rooms
+  * Room special/special effect
+    * afaict used only to overload commands in tutorial rooms
+  * Starting game tutorial rooms
+    * Nice to have
   * Room owners / customizations
     * (unclear if we need to bother replicating old monster custroom.pas, given Evennia's existing toolset
   * Special room kinds: market (we have merchant objects instead), random group, random level, treasure drop (no rooms seem to use these SpcRoom values)